 Finnegan Toy Store manufactured and distributed a variety of toys, bicycles, board games, video games, dolls, figurines, and other things for adults and children.
 Matt worked in production.
 He assembled toys by hand.
 Matt began as a part-time seasonal worker some years ago as jobs weren’t easy to come by in a small town like Lake Placid.
 Eventually, he became a full-time employee.
 Their busiest days had always been at Christmas when big companies ordered from them.

 It was a trying year for Matt and his wife, Maria.
 They had been struggling to save money since June to get their children special gifts for Christmas.
-Unfortunately, Maria developed asthma and became a regular visitor at the doctor’s office whenever she suffered an attack.
-Clinical tests had shown no evidence of allergy, but for no apparent reason, the wheezing would start, and there was little they could do.
+Maria developed asthma and became a regular visitor at the doctor’s office whenever she suffered an attack.
+Clinical tests had shown no evidence of allergies, but for no apparent reason, the wheezing would start.
+There was little the doctors could do.
 Maria suffered a lot, and she could not find work because of her medical condition.
 Even though Matt worked two jobs, money was always tight.
 Christmas was only three weeks away, and they still didn’t have enough to get their children any presents.

-His mind was so preoccupied he didn’t notice his six-year-old son, Ray, got hold of the catalog he brought home; his eyes widened with excitement as he looked at each toy.
+His mind was so preoccupied he didn’t notice his six-year-old son, Ray, got ahold of the catalog he brought home.
+His eyes widened with excitement as he looked at each toy.
 He was eyeing a brand-new bicycle.
 His friend, Jack, had a nice bike, and he wanted to have one like it.

 “Maybe I can get a job as a Christmas helper,” Maria said while they were in bed.